andrewle8/AgentsTV/README.md

 **Turn your AI coding agent sessions into a Twitch-style pixel art live stream.**

-Your Claude Code sessions are already generating thousands of events.
-AgentsTV turns them into something you can actually watch -- pixel art characters coding in real-time, simulated Twitch chat reacting to what the agent does, esports-style narration, and a Master Control Room when you're running multiple sessions.
+Your AI coding sessions already generate thousands of events.
+AgentsTV turns them into something you can actually watch -- pixel art characters coding in real-time, simulated Twitch chat reacting to what the agent does, esports-style narration, and a multi-session Master Control Room.

 ![AgentsTV session view](https://raw.githubusercontent.com/andrewle8/AgentsTV/master/screenshot.png?v=3)